thirionlogan/snack-fund/README.md

 Extreme programming (XP) is an agile software development methodology used to implement software projects.
 This article details the practices used in this methodology.
 Extreme programming has 12 practices, grouped into four areas, derived from software engineering best practices.

+## Roles

+### **Developer**

+The developer role on the team involves producing and testing code functionality within the application.
+As a developer, you will ensure that the codebase is well structured and efficiently replicates the desired functionality as per the stories given.
+You will familiarize yourself with the coding best practices and deliver a

+Produce and test functionality / programming languages / structure codebase

+### **Designer**

+The designer role on the team

+Customer/stakeholder interaction / mock ups / UX/UI design

+### **Product Manager**

+The product manager role on the team

+Backlog management / customer/stakeholder interaction / deploy versions / test development evironments

 ## Fine scale feedback

 ### **Pair programming**

-Pair programming means that all code is produced by two people programming on one task on one workstation.
+Pair programming means that two people produce all code, programming on one task on one workstation.
 One programmer has control over the workstation and is mainly thinking about the coding in detail.
-The other programmer is more focused on the big picture and is continually reviewing the code produced by the first programmer.
+The other programmer is more focused on the big picture and continually reviews the code produced by the first programmer.
 Programmers trade roles after minute to hour periods.

 The pairs are not fixed; programmers switch partners frequently so that everyone knows what everyone is doing.
 Everybody remains familiar with the whole system, even the parts outside their skill set.
 This way, pair programming also can enhance team-wide communication.
 (This also goes hand-in-hand with the concept of Collective Ownership).